spyoungtech/ahk/docs/README.md

 asyncio.run(main())
 ```
+For the most part, the async API is identical to that of the normal API, with a few exceptions:

 While properties (like `.mouse_position` or `.title` for windows) can be `await`ed,
 additional methods (like `get_mouse_position()` and `get_title()`) have been added for a more intuitive API.

 Property setters have different (probably undesired) behavior
 in the async API.
 Instead, you should use a comparable method.
-If you _do_ use the setters, the invocation is created using `asyncio.create_task()`, which means
+If you _do_ use the property setters, the invocation is created using `asyncio.create_task()`, which means
 that the task won't run until control is yielded back to the event loop.
 For now, this will also raise a warning to the same.

 Lastly, while it's possible to pass `blocking=True` in the async API, this sometimes will cause problems.